follow-the-sun/follow-the-sun.github.io/index.md

 * Assign tasks to a composite persona owner \[17\]

 It was also observed that hand-offs between different sites was especially difficult in the weekends, since there is no overlap during the hand-off and the hand off happens, for example, via e-mail, instead of via the phone or other communication tool.

+Another documented case of FTS application was by Infosys\[20\] in 2005 where FTS was applied to small subsets of the project cycle.
+Infosys concluded that applicability of FTS was limited and highly specific to the nature of the task at hand.
+Cameron\[13\] highlights the example of FTS application at EDS (now a part of HP).

+Based on these observations and the results presented in literature it can be said that FTS approach is not widely used in practice because of its limitations and challenges.

 # [](#header-1) 9   Advantages of FTS approach